 Amazon FSx for Windows File Server is a fully managed file storage service built on Windows Server.
 Migrating on-premise Windows file systems to a managed service like FSx enables organizations to reduce operational overhead and take advantage of the flexibility and scalability of the cloud.
 But having visibility into file access activity across their environment is key for security and compliance requirements, particularly in sectors such as financial services and healthcare.
 In order to provide this visibility, AWS recently added file access auditing to the Amazon FSx service.
 With this update, Amazon FSx now publishes and stores audit event logs that summarize file system access activity at user-level for all files, folders, and file shares.

 As an AWS Partner solution, you can use Datadog as an endpoint to send Amazon FSx audit event logs for retention and real-time analysis.
-You can use Datadog’s Log Explorer to easily search for file access events of interest or use Datadog Security Monitoring to look for and alert you to any unusual activity.
+You can use Datadog’s Log Explorer to easily search for file access events of interest or use Datadog Cloud SIEM to look for and alert you to any unusual activity.
 This way, in addition to monitoring FSx metrics via Datadog’s integration, your teams can audit any suspicious or unauthorized activity and take immediate steps to address any detected violations.

 In this post, we’ll look at what information these logs contain and how you can use Datadog to: